-Why You Will Love This Recipe
+Why You'll Love This Homemade Dry Ranch Dressing Mix Recipe

 Ranch dressing is a classic American condiment that goes well with just about anything.
 But did you know that you can make your own ranch dressing mix at home?
+This dry ranch dressing recipe is easy to make, and it tastes even better than store-bought!

 This recipe for homemade ranch dressing mix is made with just a few simple ingredients, including dried buttermilk, garlic powder, onion powder, dill, parsley, salt, and pepper.
+You can mix it up in minutes and store it in an airtight container in the refrigerator for up to 6 months.

 - Dry buttermilk - You'll find powdered buttermilk in the baking aisle of the grocery store.